 On the first day I had time off I visited Katara which is the ‘cultural village’.
 Just the idea behind this place already amazed me: a spot for multicultural exchanges dedicated to culture, art, music.
 The name is the one the state of Qatar used to have during ancient times, indeed the aim is to create a place “where the grace of the past meets the splendor of the future.”
 And so it is: theaters, music halls, shops, beautiful buildings and art exhibitions and festivals are here.

-Here, I had a typical dinner, and oh my god the food.
+Here, I had a typical dinner, and oh my gosh, the food!

 When I travel I’m always worried to eat new food because you never know how your stomach is gonna react and you never want to risk anything when you’re on the move.
 But it looked so delicious that I had to give it a try.
 And once you try this food, I’m sorry to tell you but there’s no going back so think carefully before doing it: it is so tasty, so delicious that everything you ever ate before just taste bland now.
 And this is coming from an Italian person.
 The colors, the smells and even the way they eat is so different.
 I loved every second of it.